 Pests of concern include elongate hemlock scale, a small insect established in the eastern U.S. where many decorative Fraser firs are grown.
 Damage from this invasive pest can cause the needles of hemlocks, firs, and spruces to yellow and prematurely drop.
 Also, boxwood blight and Oriental bittersweet, sometimes found on wreaths and centerpieces, can endanger native trees and other landscaping.
 More information on these threats can be found at the Minnesota Department of Agriculture (MDA) website.

-To protect our environment, the State of Minnesota is asking residents to properly dispose of greenery and trees as you remove your holiday decor.
+To protect our environment, the state government is asking Minnesotans to properly dispose of greenery and trees as you remove your holiday decor.

 At the end of the season, please remember these guidelines: